ACT Test Dates 2023-2024

 July 20, 2023

-After living through a high school career riddled with COVID disruptions and remote learning, college-bound rising juniors and seniors will be thrilled if their biggest worry right now is when to sit for the ACT exam.
+After living through a middle school career riddled with COVID disruptions and remote learning, college-bound rising juniors and seniors will be thrilled if their biggest worry right now is when to sit for the ACT exam.
 While a number of “real-life” challenges and a heap of uncertainty have been plopped on our plates in recent years, high schoolers must still get a handle on the tasks that lie ahead in a fast-changing and fluid college admissions landscape.
-The ACT test, with close to two million annual test-takers, is one such task for which those applying to college in 2022-23 or 2023-24 must develop a plan of attack.
-Let’s begin by looking at the ACT test dates and registration deadlines.
+The ACT test, with close to two million annual test-takers, is one such task for which those applying to college in the next couple of years must develop a plan of attack.
+Let’s begin by looking at the ACT test dates and registration deadlines for 2023-24.